 The Jersey Devil – American Folklore?
-Or Unknown Species?First Published: February 19, 2018 Last updated: July 28th, 2018 Estimated Reading Time: 7 minutes
+Or Unknown Species?First Published: February 19, 2018 Last updated: February 8th, 2019 Estimated Reading Time: 7 minutes Posted in: Supernatural

 The legends of the Jersey Devil stretch back hundreds of years, and like many such legends are a mixture of half-truths, twisted perspective, and blurry recollections.
 Sightings of this apparently mythical creature continue today, however, leading some to suspect there may be more to the accounts than just mere stories.

 While the origins, and indeed the vast majority of descriptions of the Jersey Devil have their roots in the practicing of dark arts, the summoning of demonic entities, and claims of The Devil himself, it is entirely possible, if such a creature does exist, it is one that has, as unlikely as it might be, avoided detection and study from the modern world.
 Indeed, perhaps it is even some kind of humanoid who once called the open plains of New Jersey home.

 Many features of the Jersey Devil sightings also come up in the equally bizarre Spring Heeled Jack sightings of the mid-nineteenth century to the early-1900s, in England, predominantly in London.
 Such things as leaping or flying ability or strange claw-like feet.
 Even more bizarre are details of flames or a strange glow in accounts of each of these strange creatures.
 Might there be a connection, or are the sightings simply a testament to overactive imaginations?

 Before we look at the origins of one of America’s strangest and most enduring legends, check out the video below.
 It looks at the basics of the Jersey Devil legends.

 Jane Leeds And The Origins Of The Jersey Devil